 *Please note – The leaves of this plant are poisonous to cats and dogs so just be sure to keep them out of your furry friend’s reach.

-It is safe to say Haworthia are our go to succulent for indoor arrangements.
-They come in all different shapes and sizes but our favorite by far are the Zebra Haworthia.
-Striped white and dark green bands, these are one of the hardiest succulents with the coolest texture.
-They tolerate lower light than your average succulent and need water only when the soil starts becoming dry.
+Hawothias come in all different shapes and sizes but our favorite by far are the Zebra variety.
+With striped white and dark green bands, these are one of the hardiest succulents with the coolest texture.
+They tolerate lower amounts of light than your average succulent and need water only when the soil starts becoming dry.

 Small Cacti, just like the big boy shown above, will grow perfectly well indoors as long as they get some of that good ole sunshine and the occasional watering when the soil starts becoming dry.